Porlock Weir lies at one end of Porlock Bay with a small harbour.

 Many cottages around the area are very old including the Gibraltar Cottages which date from the 17th century and have been designated by English Heritage as a grade II listed building.

-It is a good spot for walking with the South West Coast Path and other trails linking through to Porlock Ridge and Saltmarsh (good for birding) and Culbone - the smallest complete parish church in England.
+Porlock Weir is also a great spot for walking with the South West Coast Path and other trails linking through to Porlock Ridge, Saltmarsh and Culbone - where you can visit the smallest complete parish church in England.

 Porlock Visitor Centre